 Hence, is it better to follow the opportunity than follow your passion?

-Successful people's advice on "Following your passion" may NOT give the full picture.
+Successful people's advice on "Following your passion" is just PART of the full picture

 Following passion alone does not mean financial successful or business success!

 Steve Jobs and Elon musk are 2 who have legendary success but they had a business edge to make it work.